2000 Baltimore Ravens season: Game summaries

-Regular season

 Week 1: at Pittsburgh Steelers

 In the opening game for Baltimore's regular season, they squared off against division rivals Pittsburgh Steelers at their turf.
 In a game where the Ravens had 336 yards of total offense, they first scored points with a field goal kick from Matt Stover.
 Later in the first quarter, Qadry Ismail would catch a pass from Tony Banks for seven more points.
 After another field goal kick, the Steelers were being shut out by the end of halftime, 13–0.
 The final score in the game resulted from another field goal from Stover, and the final score resulted with the Ravens winning 16–0.
 With this win, the Ravens began their season at 1–0.